KabukiStarship/KabukiToolkit/docs/faq.md

     formatting the style.
 We need to export a Visual Studio C++ code format file and could use some help with that.

-* Where is the \_video code?
-    We're shooting for deep integration into [OpenCV](opencv.org).
-This process has not yet begun.
-Please feel free to help us with this.
-Please note that this SDK is required to be able to work with a C++ DLL for cross-platform reasons.
-All code should have hardware and OS agnostic interface controllers so developers can write the code once and it works on all platforms.

 * Is there any UML?
     We're using [StarUML 2.x](http://staruml.io/).
 The models can be found in the file "~/Documents/Kabuki Starship.mdj".
 Most of the included modules were